 H2O (s)⇌ H2O (l)

-The rate of melting = Rate of freezing
+The rate of melting = The rate of freezing

 Examples of Liquid-gas Equilibria

-Take distilled water in a closed container and start heating, the water converts to vapour.
+Take distilled water in a closed container and start heating.
+The water converts into vapour.
 After a certain time, we will observe that the level of water becomes constant, implying that there is no more conversion of water to vapour and vice-versa.

 We can technically say that the rate of evaporation (liquid to vapour) is equal to the rate of condensation (vapour to liquid), thus achieving a steady state.
 This equation can be represented by the following equation:

 H2O (l) ⇌ H2O (g)

-The rate of evaporation = Rate of condensation
+The rate of evaporation = The rate of condensation

 Examples of Solid-vapour Equilibria

-This kind of an equilibrium can exist only in the case of sublimates (solid directly converts to vapour).
+This kind of equilibrium can exist only in the case of sublimates (solid directly converts to vapour).
 Consider heating solid iodine in a closed container.
 Slowly, the vessel is filled with violet-coloured vapour, and the intensity of colour increases with time.

 After a certain time, the intensity of colour doesn’t change with time.
 This implies that a steady state is attained where the rate of sublimation of solid iodine is equal to the rate of deposition of iodine vapour.

 I2 (s) ⇌ I2 (Vapour)

 The rate of sublimation = The rate of deposition